 Congratulations to all of the teams and to SmARTmask for taking out the People’s Choice vote.
 We had a blast working on this with Deakin University and everyone involved and look forward to the next opportunity to work on new initiatives that foster better integration of design in research and the translation of new ideas into viable real-world solutions.

-If you’d like to watch the playback of the event or learn more about circular economy principles, check out the links and resources below.
+To watch the playback of the event, get the highlights of the panel discussion, or learn more about circular economy principles, check out the links and resources below.

 Curious to know more about us?

 Learn more about what it’s like to work with us in our previous post: What’s it like to work with a designer?
 And, if you’re interested in us becoming your forever creative collaborator, feel free to book a free 30 minute consult with our head creative to help you get the ball rolling on your next project – we can’t wait to work with you!